-In the government-wide statements, equity is classified as net assets and displayed in three components:
+In the government-wide statements, equity is classified as net position and displayed in three components:

 - a.
-Invested in capital assets, net of related debt Consists of capital assets including restricted capital assets, net of accumulated depreciation and reduced by the outstanding balances of any bonds, mortgages, notes, or other borrowings that are attributable to the acquisition, construction, or improvement of those assets. - b.
-Restricted net assets Consists of net assets with constraints placed on the use either by (1) external groups such as creditors, grantors, contributors, or laws and regulations of other governments; or (2) law through constitutional provisions of enabling legislation. - c.
-Unrestricted net assets All other net assets that do not meet the definition of "restricted" or "invested in capital assets, net of related debt."
+Net investment in capital assets, net of related debt -Consists of capital assets including restricted capital assets, net of accumulated depreciation and reduced by the outstanding balances of any bonds, mortgages, notes, or other borrowings that are attributable to the acquisition, construction, or improvement of those assets. - b.
+Restricted assets Consists of assets with constraints placed on the use either by (1) external groups such as creditors, grantors, contributors, or laws and regulations of other governments; or (2) law through constitutional provisions of enabling legislation. - c.
+Unrestricted assets All other assets that do not meet the definition of "restricted" or "net investment in capital assets."

-The Lincoln Parish Assessor implemented GASB 54 in the current year.
+The Lincoln Parish Assessor has implemented GASB 54.
 The Assessor assumes that when amounts are expended for purposes for which funds in any of the unrestricted classifications could be used, committed amounts are reduced first, followed by assigned amounts and then unassigned amounts.